 Students must also be enrolled in any year of any undergraduate degree program and be a full time student.
 Both international and domestic students are eligible for this scholarship.

 We want students to be able to shape their future and change their lives forever through obtaining an education!

-Felicity comes from a turbulent home life and was kicked out of home days before she was to sit her HSC.
+Felicity comes from a turbulent home life and was kicked out of home days before she was to sit her Higher School Certificate.
 After going through an extremely difficult and emotional time Felicity sadly attempted suicide in 2009.
-She has since undergone treatment to get help and has since pushed herself through to the third year of a Bachelor of Social Work with no family support.
+She has since undergone treatment to get help and has pushed herself through to the third year of a Bachelor of Social Work with no family support.

 I am a firm believer in the transformative power of education and cannot overstate enough the impact a scholarship can make on a student's life and future prospects.
 It can literally transform a student's life and make the difference between completing a degree or dropping out.

-We have such a high rate of participation from low socio-economic backgrounds (26.75%, almost double the national average).
+We have such a high rate of participation of students from low socio-economic backgrounds (26.75 per cent, almost double the national average).
 Through the Shaping Futures Scholarship Fund, we want to support our most needy students by increasing the number of scholarships for them.

 So many of our students work long hours to pay for their university courses and living expenses, often in the face of much adversity.
 Your support will help make a difference to the lives of students and to the future of our community.

-I am proud to have been asked to lead our second ever Annual Appeal.
+I am proud to have been asked to lead our Annual Appeal.
 It not only has the support of the University but also the Executive Committee of Alumni.